 - Never use `any` type — use `unknown` and narrow

-- Never bypass the lint-staged hooksLayer 2: On-Demand Context — Skill Files per Domain
+- Never bypass the lint-staged hooksLayer 2: Skill Files Solve the Context Budget Problem

-Domain-specific knowledge that loads only when the task requires it.
+Domain knowledge that loads only when the task touches the domain.
+Everything else stays out of the window.

-Layer 2 solves the context window budget problem.
+Layer 2 fixes the budget problem.
 Your organization has deep knowledge about payments, authentication, onboarding, billing, compliance, and a dozen other domains.
-Loading all of that into every interaction wastes tokens and dilutes the signal-to-noise ratio.[2]
+Loading all of it into every interaction wastes tokens and dilutes the signal until the assistant treats noise like instruction.[2]

 Skill files are domain-specific context packages that load on demand.
-Each skill is a folder containing a SKILL.md file with instructions, conventions, and resources specific to that domain.
-When Claude encounters a task related to payments, the payment skill loads.
-When the task shifts to authentication, the auth skill loads instead.[2]
+Each skill is a folder with a SKILL.md file holding instructions, conventions, and resources for that domain.
+Task is about payments, the payments skill loads.
+Task shifts to authentication, the auth skill loads, the payments skill drops out.[2]

-Claude's progressive disclosure system handles this in three tiers: metadata loads first (skill name, description, trigger conditions), then instructions load when the skill is activated, and finally resources and examples load when they are specifically needed.
-This means you can maintain a library of 50+ skills without any of them consuming context until they are relevant.
+Progressive disclosure runs in three tiers.
+Metadata loads first — skill name, description, trigger conditions.
+Instructions load when the skill activates.
+Resources and examples load when something specifically references them.
+The mechanism lets you maintain a library of 50+ skills without any of them consuming context until the task makes them relevant.
+Without progressive disclosure, you would be choosing between coverage and budget.
+With it, you stop choosing.

 Skill File Organization